 Creating (correct) models isn’t an easy task.
-Modeling isn’t easy, and as it happens with any difficult task, difficulty increases the chances of making mistakes.
-Developing software following MDE-based approaches is specially sensitive to the presence of errors in models since errors in the models get propagated to the final software.
+Modeling isn’t easy, and as it happens with any difficult task, the difficulty increases the chances of making mistakes.
+Developing software following MDE-based approaches is especially sensitive to the presence of errors in models since errors in the models get propagated to the final software.

 The challenge of verifying model correctness is usually addressed by means of rigorous verification techniques based on the utilization of formal methods.
-The problem here, though, is that modeling languages expresiveness usually causes these approaches to run into decidability issues and some of the measures taken to overcome this (like requiring user-assistance to complete the verification process or limiting model expresiveness) can either affect their usability, or limit the complexity of the models that can be verified.
+The problem here, though, is that modeling languages expressiveness usually causes these approaches to run into decidability issues and some of the measures taken to overcome this (like requiring user-assistance to complete the verification process or limiting model expressiveness) can either affect their usability, or limit the complexity of the models that can be verified.

 In our opinion, a model verification approach must be decidable, automatic and not limited to a certain subset of model constructs in order to be successfully and widely adopted.
 A possible way to get this is to follow a bounded verification approach which works by limiting the search space when verifying whether a given model satisfies a particular correctness property.
-The search space is the set of model instances that are created and analysed when looking for a proof (i.e. an example) of the model correctness.
+The search space is the set of model instances that are created and analyzed when looking for a proof (i.e. an example) of the model correctness.
 Limiting the search space means imposing limits in the number of instances that can be created, as well as in the values the attributes of the model constructs can take.
 Bounded verification is not free of shortcomings: results are only conclusive when a valid instance satisfying the correctness of the model is found.
 When it is not, we cannot be conclusive, either the valid instance is out of the search space considered or the model doesn’t verify that property.

 EMFtoCSP follows a bounded verification strategy to provide a pragmatical approach to model verification.
 EMFtoCSP is an Eclipse-integrated tool for the verification of EMF models and UML class diagrams.
 OCL is also supported, so both types of models can be complemented with generic OCL constraints too.